 What is it about

-A man named Hong Dae Young in his late 30s who has lost his spark and enthusiasm for life due to responsibilities that started since he was 18.
-After his wife declares that she wants to divorce him and he loses the job he never liked, he regrets his life decisions and wishes he could go back in time when he was 18.
+A man named Hong Dae Young in his late 30s has lost his spark and enthusiasm for life due to responsibilities that started since he was 18.
+After his wife declares that she wanted a divorce and then lost the job he never liked, he regrets his life decisions and wishes he could go back in time when he was 18.
 That night, he turns into his younger self and has been given a chance to re-do his life once again.

 GENRE:Comedy, Romance, Fantasy

 Why you should watch it

 Eighteen Again is a remake of Matthew Perry and Zac Efron’s movie 17 Again, and just on the basis of that I was very hesitant to get into the drama but oh boy did this drama prove me wrong!!

 Yes, cringe moments were bound to happen given that the main character suddenly turns the age of his daughter and son, and half the age of his wife.
 Adult lusting after an 18-year-old is as creepy to me as people thinking that he likes his own daughter.
 But they really handled all of this properly, and didn’t take the cringe route that the movie took.